-that people make during an interview, but with today’s changing technology, many interviews are now taking place on Skype.
-So, there are additional steps to take for a Skype interview, which is outlined below.
-It isn’t just company Human Resource Departments that use Skype as a way to interview potential employees.
-More and more colleges and universities are using Skype to interview likely students who applied to the school.
+With today’s changing technology, many interviews are now taking place on Skype.
+There are steps to take for a Skype interview which are outlined below.
+It isn’t just company Human Resource Departments that use Skype as a way to interview potential employees. many colleges and universities use Skype to interview students who apply to the school.

 Colleges Using Skype

 Wake Forest University – As of December 1, 2008, colleges and universities are using Skype as part of the interview process for prospective students.
 Admissions offices prefer face-to-face interviews, but compared to phone calls, Skype is a better way of understanding the prospective student’s personality.
 Here are some schools that partake in Skype interviews:

 Skype, founded in 2003 in Luxembourg, is an online communication tool that allows you to video chat, voice chat, and instant message.
 Skype has many additional features that make it unique.
 It’s available on Windows, Macintosh, and Linux computers.
 Along with computers, it is available to use on smartphones, tablets, television, and handheld devices like iPod touch and PlayStation Vita.